YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 and the ground level coincide, but in general they are quite different, as we will see when working with non-constant constructors of variant types.

-Now we are ready to dig into the details.

 ## The @type Syntax

 In OCanren, type constructors are often defined by :